-Long the spiritual capital of Spain, Toledo is perched atop a rocky mount with steep golden hills rising on either side and is bound on three sides by the Río Tajo (Tagus River).
+The spiritual capital of Castile, Toledo sits atop a rocky mount surrounded on three sides by the Río Tajo (Tagus River).
 When the Romans arrived here in 192 BC, they built their fortress (the Alcázar) on the highest point of the rock.
 Later, the Visigoths remodeled the stronghold.

-Under Toledo's long line of cardinals—most notably Mendoza, Tavera, and Cisneros—Renaissance Toledo emerged as a center of the humanities.
+Under Toledo's long line of cardinals—most notably Mendoza, Tavera, and Cisneros—Renaissance Toledo was a center of the humanities.
 Economically and politically, however, Toledo began to decline at the end of the 15th century.
-The expulsion of the Jews from Spain in 1492, as part of the Spanish Inquisition, eroded Toledo's economic prowess.
-When Madrid became the permanent center of the Spanish court in 1561, Toledo lost its political importance, and the expulsion from Spain of the converted Arabs (Moriscos) in 1601 meant the departure of most of the city's artisan community.
+The expulsion of the Jews from Spain in 1492, as part of the Spanish Inquisition, eroded Toledo's economic and intellectual prowess.
+When Madrid became the permanent center of the Spanish court in 1561, Toledo lost its political importance, and the expulsion from Spain of the converted Arabs (Moriscos) in 1601 meant the departure of most of the city's artisans.
 The years the painter El Greco spent in Toledo—from 1572 to his death in 1614—were those of the city's decline, which is greatly reflected in his works.
 In the late 19th century, after hundreds of years of neglect, the works of El Greco came to be widely appreciated, and Toledo was transformed into a major tourist destination.
-Today, Toledo is conservative, prosperous, proud—and a bit provincial.
-Its winding streets and steep hills can be exasperating, especially when you're searching for a specific sight.
-Take the entire day to absorb the town's medieval trappings and expect to get a little lost.
+Today, Toledo is conservative, prosperous, and proud—and a bit provincial (don't expect cosmopolitan luxury here).
+Its winding streets and steep hills can be exasperating, especially when you're searching for a specific sight, so take a full day (or three) to absorb the town's medieval trappings—and expect to get a little lost.